fpereiro/lite/readme.md

 10. Think calmly about security.
 11. Choose between consistency and availability.
 12. Avoid change for change's sake.
-13. Always pick the unfancy alternative.
+13. Always pick the lite alternative.

 ## Introduction